kwaldenphd/code-in-context/book/05-world-wide-web/00-intro.md

 ## <i class="fa-solid fa-clipboard-question" aria-hidden="true"></i> Application

-Materials for this chapter's application question (i.e. your website) should go in the `wk6-html-css` assignment folder.
-Be sure to follow the directory sturcture from your computer.
+This week’s application work will be a little different- you’ll be building a website!
+Having a dedicated folder or workspace for files as you work through this chapter is HIGHLY recommended.

-Submit the `wk6-html-css` folder link on Canvas for this assignment.
+All materials for your website should be added to a single Google Drive folder.
+Check sharing permissions, and submit the folder link on Canvas.